vindaalex/multizone-thermostat/README.md

 - thermostats can operate stand-alone, thus without interaction with others
 - thermostats can operate under the control of a master controller scheduling and balancing the heat request

-Each configured thermostat has to be configured for that specific room.
-A thermostat can operate by either hyesteric (on-off mode) or proportional mode (weather compensation and PID mode).
+Per room a thermostat needs to be configured.
+A thermostat can operate by either hyesteris (on-off mode) or proportional mode (weather compensation and PID mode).
 The PID and weather compensation can be combined or one of both can be used.
-Only a satelite operating in proportional mode can be used as satelite as hysteric operation (on-off by a dT) cannot run in synchronised mode with other satelites and the master.
+Only a satellite operating in proportional mode can be used as satellite as hysteris operation (on-off by a dT) cannot run in synchronised mode with other satellites and the master.

-When a master controller is included it will coordinate all enlisted satelites valve opening and closures.
-When the master is activated to heat or cool it will trigger the satelites to update their controller and from that moment it interacts with the master.
-A satelite interaction with the master will be updated when the master is activated or switched off.
-When the master is activated to heat or cool the controller routine is synced to the master controller interval time.
-When the master is switched off the satelite will return to its stand-alone mode with its own settings.
-The master itself gets the satelite state (pwm signal) and return the moment the satelite has to open or close valves.
-The master determines the moment when the satelite valves is opened, the satelite itself still determines the valve opening time.
+When a master controller is included it will coordinate for all enlisted satellites the valve opening and closures.
+When the master hvac mode is heat or cool it will trigger the satellites to update their controller and from that moment it interacts with the master.
+A satellite interaction with the master will be updated when the master is activated or switched off.
+When the master is activated to heat or cool, the controller routines of all satellites are synced to the master controller.
+When the master is switched off the satellite will return to their stand-alone mode with individual settings.
+The master itself receives the satellite state (pwm signal) and return the moment the satellite has to open or close valves.
+The master determines the moment when the satellite valves is opened, the satellite itself still determines the valve opening time.

 # Examples
 See the examples folder for examples.
 The '\examples\multizone thermostat - explanation.yaml' shows an worked-out example including explanation.

 # Room thermostat configuration (not for master config)
-This thermostat is used for satelite or stand-alone operation mode.
+This thermostat is used for satellite or stand-alone operation mode.
 The thermostat can be configured for a wide variation of hardware specifications and options:
+- Operation for heating and cool are specified indiviually
 - The switch can be a on-off switch or proportional (0-100) valve
 - The switch can be of the type normally closed (NC) or normally opened (NO)
-- Operation for heating and cool are specified indiviually
 - For sensors with irregular update intervals such as battery operated sensors an optional uncented kalman filter is included
 - Window open detection can be included
 - Valve stuck prevention